 November 10-13, 2017 Trepassey Moose Hunting: (30 Photos)

-30. With the first month of hunting successfully in the books and 3 moose in the freezer, November arrived and with it our annual Remembrance Day weekend moose hunting trip to the Bassan Cabin in Trepassey.
-It's hard to get a weekend where everyone is available, Troy was scheduled to work, Pietro couldn't arrive until Saturday evening, and Randy had to go back to town Saturday afternoon.
+30. With the first month of moose hunting in the books and three animals in the freezer, November quickly arrived.
+This month we will head to Trepassey on Remembrance Day weekend four a moose hunting trip at the Bassan Family Camp.
+It's hard to get a weekend where everyone is available, Troy was scheduled to work, Pietro couldn't arrive until Saturday evening, and Dad would have to go back to town Saturday afternoon.

-29. During this time Sooley and his father completed their trip to Millertown and successfully filled their tags with a beautiful four point Bull.
+29. During this time Sooley and his father completed their trip to Millertown successfully filling their tags with a beautiful four point Bull.

-28. Although it was raining hard, Bassan and I loaded up the bikes, grub, and necessary hunting gear Thursday evening and hit the highway to Trepassey via Salmonier Line.
-Randy left from Bay Roberts and met us at Salmonier Line for the drive down the Southern Shore.
+28. Thursday evening under heavy rains, Bassan and I loaded up his 1997 Foreman 400 & Project Foreman, a load of grub, necessary hunting gear and hit the highway to Trepassey via Salmonier Line.
+Randy left from Bay Roberts with his Can Am Outlander in tow and met us at Salmonier Line for the drive down the Southern Shore.
 This way we could be up and at 'em early Friday morning.

-27. Friday morning under clear sunny skies we headed in the country towards Doctor's Pond, we parked the bikes, Andrea and I went left across the bog and Dad went right.
-We heard a shot a couple minutes later, Dad saw a beautiful young bull but failed to connect a successful shot.
+27. Friday morning under clear sunny skies we headed in the country towards Doctor's Pond.
+We parked the bikes, Andrea and I went left across the bog and Dad went right.
+We heard a shot just a few minutes later, Dad spied a beautiful young bull but failed to connect a successful shot.

-26. We tracked the animal for quite awhile without success, the shot was a complete miss with zero sign of blood or fur on the ground.
+26. We tracked the animal without success, the shot was a complete miss with zero sign of blood or fur on the ground.

 25.